Gonzalo Sánchez de Lozada: Second presidency (2002–2003)

 In 2002, Sánchez de Lozada again ran for president.
 He chose Carlos Mesa as his running mate, an independent historian and journalist who had MNR sympathies.
 Sánchez de Lozada hired U.S. political consultants James Carville, Tad Devine, Stan Greenberg and Bob Shrum to advise his campaign.

-After running a sophisticated campaign, de Lozada seemed positioned to win a strong enough plurality to form a strong government.
+After running a sophisticated campaign, Sánchez de Lozada seemed positioned to win a strong enough plurality to form a strong government.
 However, three days before the elections, the U.S. ambassador publicly warned the Bolivian people against electing "those who want Bolivia to again be an exporter of cocaine," as it would threaten U.S. aid to Bolivia.
-The people reacted in resentment, swelling the anti-U.S. vote for Evo Morales in the last three days of the campaign by 9 percent and helping him finish second after de Lozada.
+The people reacted in resentment, swelling the anti-U.S. vote for Evo Morales in the last three days of the campaign by 9 percent and helping him finish second after Sánchez de Lozada.
 Evo Morales of the Movement Toward Socialism (MAS) received 20.94% of the popular vote.
 The center-right neo-populist candidate, Manfred Reyes of NFR placed a close third with 20.91% of the popular vote.
 After a difficult coalition-building process, Sánchez de Lozada was elected in a coalition formed by the MNR-MBL, MIR and UCS, the last two former members of the preceding coalition headed by the rightist, former dictator General Hugo Banzer.

 When Sánchez de Lozada took office, he was faced with an economic and social crisis inherited from the preceding administration.
 Economic growth had plunged from the 4.8% at the end of Sánchez de Lozada's first presidency to 0.6% in 1999 and had recovered to only 2% for 2002.
 The fiscal deficit was running at 8%.